-- (d) If the operator fails to respond as provided in this rule within 30 days of the NPV, the NPV shall be deemed opposed by the operator and shall be set for hearing as prescribed by subparagraph (c)(III) above. - (e) Nothing in this rule shall prohibit the Commission from initiating additional complaint proceedings. - (f) An admission to, or Commission adjudication of, a NPV may result in the assessment of a civil penalty up to the amount specified in statute or these rules.
+(d) If the operator fails to respond as provided in this rule within 30 days of the NPV, the NPV shall be deemed opposed by the operator and shall be set for hearing as prescribed by subparagraph (c)(III) above.

+11505.
+Request for Amendment (RFA).